SashaPass/Sasha.Pass/README.md

 Highlights of past work:
 - Led the creation and execution of [Call for Code for Racial Justice](https://developer.ibm.com/callforcode/racial-justice/), a social justice initiative designed to empower technologists to combat social injustice.
-At Launch, this initiative engaged over 7,000 people.
+At Launch, this initiative engaged 7,000+ people.

 - Served as Program Manager and Agile coach for [Call for Code](https://developer.ibm.com/callforcode/), a social-good initiative to use technology to fight against the most pressing global issues of our time.
 During my leadership the program reache 500,000+ developers.